edgio-docs/edgio-docs/src/guides/v7/edge_functions/example_redirects.md

 }
 ```

-## Geo Location Redirect {/* geo-location-redirect */}
+## Geolocation Redirect {/* geolocation-redirect */}

-Redirects can be performed based on the client's geo location.
+Redirects can be performed based on the client's geolocation.
 This can be useful for redirecting users to a different page based on their country or region.

-### Router Configuration {/* router-configuration-geo-location-redirect */}
+### Router Configuration {/* router-configuration-geolocation-redirect */}

 ```js filename="routes.js"
 import {Router, edgioRoutes} from '@edgio/core';